stencila/encoda/tests/fixtures/blockquote_nested.md

-> This is a simple blockquote example.
+> This is a nested blockquote example.
 > With more than one line.
 >
 >> This is inside a block quote.